liirene1/prototype/src/README.md

 -(Fixed Typos on class names - Sunday February 13) - Need to fix styling - Status & Country to be next to modified by and last modified, not under.

 STEP 3:
--Search has 1 letter delay
--SVG X on search bar not rendering.
+-(Fixed Sunday February 13- Changed onKeyPress to onKeyUp) - Search has 1 letter delay -SVG X on search bar not rendering.
 Also need to code functionality to clear search field

 STEP 4: